galaxyproject/galaxy-hub/src/Develop/GSOC/2015Ideas/index.md

 [PeptideShaker](http://code.google.com/p/peptide-shaker/) ([paper](http://www.nature.com/nbt/journal/v33/n1/full/nbt.3109.html)) is an exciting open source proteomics application that combines multiple [mass spectrometry](http://en.wikipedia.org/wiki/Protein_mass_spectrometry) search engines results into a unified view of complex data.

 The Galaxy proteomics community maintains Galaxy tools for [building PeptideShaker files](https://github.com/galaxyproteomics/tools-galaxyp/tree/master/tools/peptideshaker).
-Galaxy users can download these files to their hard drive and open them in !PeptideShaker - but the genomic visualizations provided in Galaxy such as [IGV](https://sites.google.com/site/princetonhtseq/tutorials/visualization-with-galaxy-and-igv) allow a much more seamless and responsive experience.
-This project would involve exploring various options to be that high-quality user experience to !PeptideShaker - both by enabling IGV-like streaming of data from Galaxy to the researchers local copy of !PeptideShaker and by keeping !PeptideShaker near the data.
+Galaxy users can download these files to their hard drive and open them in PeptideShaker - but the genomic visualizations provided in Galaxy such as [IGV](https://sites.google.com/site/princetonhtseq/tutorials/visualization-with-galaxy-and-igv) allow a much more seamless and responsive experience.
+This project would involve exploring various options to be that high-quality user experience to PeptideShaker - both by enabling IGV-like streaming of data from Galaxy to the researchers local copy of PeptideShaker and by keeping PeptideShaker near the data.

 **Expected Outcomes**

-* Modify !PeptideShaker to allow it to listen on a port for a URL to a file to open (like IGV)
+* Modify PeptideShaker to allow it to listen on a port for a URL to a file to open (like IGV)
-* Create a [Interactive Environments](https://wiki.galaxyproject.org/Admin/IEs) plugin for !PeptideShaker.
+* Create a [Interactive Environments](https://wiki.galaxyproject.org/Admin/IEs) plugin for PeptideShaker.
 Existing IE plugins have targeted web applications like IPython - but more traditional desktop applications should be exportable via [https://kanaka.github.io/noVNC/](/src/noVNC/index.md).

 **Stretch Goals**

-* Allow streaming data into !PeptideShaker just as needed.
+* Allow streaming data into PeptideShaker just as needed.
 * Create a generic framework for quickly building out Galaxy IEs for Desktop applications.
-* Enable two way communication between !PeptideShaker and Galaxy - by allowing exporting files from !PeptideShaker directly back into Galaxy.
+* Enable two way communication between PeptideShaker and Galaxy - by allowing exporting files from PeptideShaker directly back into Galaxy.

 **Possible Mentors** [Marc Vaudel](http://compomics.com/people/marc-vaudel/), [Björn Grüning](/src/BjoernGruening/index.md)